DJenks7/Projects/README.md

 5/30/2018 -
 I have cleaned up, fixed, and improved upon the existing code in folders CS 115, 215, 216, and the first two programs in 315.
 In order to refresh and to improve upon my coding skill set.
+More updates to come.